TD Garden: Tickets, Parking, Seating & Bag Policy Guide

 A Legacy Built on the Garden’s Foundation

-The arena carries forward a legacy stretching back to the original Boston Garden, which hosted the Bruins and Celtics from 1928 until its closure in 1995.
-TD Garden houses The Sports Museum of New England, preserving that rich history across its six floors of exhibits dedicated to Boston’s athletic heritage.
+The arena carries forward a legacy stretching back to the original Boston Garden, which hosted the Bruins and Celtics from 1928 until its 1995 closure.
+TD Garden houses the Sports Museum, spread across six floors and dedicated to Boston’s athletic heritage.
+Owned by Delaware North, whose CEO Jeremy Jacobs also owns the Bruins, the venue’s naming-rights deal with TD Bank was extended in 2023 through 2045, keeping the TD Garden name in place for the long term.

-TD Garden FAQs
+TD Garden visitor guide FAQs

 What teams play at TD Garden?